Genetically modified wheat: Background

 Recombinant DNA techniques were developed in the 1980s, work began on creating the first transgenic wheat, coincident with the third Green Revolution.
-Of the three most important cereals in the world (corn, rice and wheat), wheat was the last to be transformed by transgenic, biolistic methods in 1992, and by Agrobacterium methods in 1997.
+Of the three most important cereals in the world (corn, rice, and wheat), wheat was the last to be transformed by transgenic, biolistic methods in 1992, and by Agrobacterium methods in 1997.
 Unlike corn and rice, its widespread use in the human diet has faced cultural resistance.

 Field trials and approvals

 As of 2013, 34 field trials of GM wheat have taken place in Europe and 419 have taken place in the US.
-Modifications tested include those to create resistance to herbicides, create resistance to insects and to fungal pathogens (especially fusarium) and viruses, tolerance to drought and resistance to salinity and heat, increased and decreased content of glutenin, improved nutrition (higher protein content, increased heat stability of the enzyme phytase, increased content of water-soluble dietary fiber, increased lysine content), improved qualities for use as biofuel feedstock, production of drugs via pharming and yield increases.
+Modifications tested include those to create resistance to herbicides, create resistance to insects and to fungal pathogens (especially fusarium) and viruses, tolerance to drought and resistance to salinity and heat, increased and decreased content of glutenin, improved nutrition (higher protein content, increased heat stability of the enzyme phytase, increased content of water-soluble dietary fiber, increased lysine content), improved qualities for use as biofuel feedstock, production of drugs via pharming, and yield increases.

 The Argentinian company Bioceres developed a plant with the HaHB4 gene and it was grown under a wide range of growing conditions that showed better adaptation to drought-prone environments, the most important constraint affecting crop yields worldwide.

 Bioceres's HB4

 The Argentina-based company Bioceres developed a genetically modified wheat variety with higher yield under drought stress.
 The variety is named for its expression of a transcription factor, HaHB4, from sunflowers and also known as line IND-00412-7.
 It was approved by the Argentine government in October 2020, with commercial introduction pending approval of the crop for import by Brazil, Argentina's major wheat export partner.

-On 6 May 2022 HB4 was approved by Food Standards Australia New Zealand.
+On 6 May 2022, HB4 was approved by Food Standards Australia New Zealand.

 Monsanto's MON 71800

-The transgenic wheat that was furthest developed was Monsanto's MON 71800, which is glyphosate-resistant via a CP4/maize EPSPS gene.
+The transgenic wheat that was furthest developed was Monsanto's MON 71800,r which is glyphosate-resistant via a CP4/maize EPSPS gene.
 Monsanto received approval from the FDA for its use in food, but withdrew its EPA application in 2004, so the product was never marketed.
 It also received approval for use as food in Colombia.

-Studies conducted by Monsanto showed that its nutritional components are equivalent to nontransgenic commercially available wheat, and animal studies that have used MON 71800 for feed have confirmed this.
+Studies conducted by Monsanto showed that its nutritional components are equivalent to nontransgenic, commercially available wheat, and animal studies that have used MON 71800 for feed have confirmed this.
 Environmental Risk assessments have been conducted by Monsanto, and government regulatory agencies have approved its use in food;

-However, farmers were worried about the potential loss of markets in Europe and Asia due to public refusal of the end-product, so Monsanto withdrew its EPA application for Roundup-Ready Wheat.
+However, farmers were worried about the potential loss of markets in Europe and Asia due to public refusal of the end product, so Monsanto withdrew its EPA application for Roundup-Ready Wheat.

-In 2010 Monsanto's partner in India, Mahyco, announced that it planned to seek approval to market GM wheat in India in the next three to five years.
+In 2010, Monsanto's partner in India, Mahyco, announced that it planned to seek approval to market GM wheat in India in the next three to five years.